 Many equine disorders or chronic diseases can be managed with nutrition to keep the animal comfortable and in many cases still useful as a mount.
 Proper nutritional management would include providing the basic needs of water, forage and concentrates and to control the amounts/intake using various methodologies.
 In certain circumstances some supplemental therapy may be warranted.
-This article will provide some guidance and suggestions on how to use nutrition to reduce various equine disorders.
-However, this article is not intended to provide "cures" for any chronic or acute disorders.
-In part one we discuss disorders caused by food intake, or lack thereof.

 In well-off countries many horses, like their human counterparts, are overweight.
 The health significance of obesity in horses is unknown, except in the areas of reproduction.
 Obese mares have more trouble conceiving and foaling, while obese stallions have lower sperm counts.